oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_Use_Cases.md

 SB has to put a

-`#include `<oyranos/oyranos.h>
+`#include <oyranos.h>`

 in the code, in order to use Oyranos. oyranos-config --cflags delivers the compiler flags and oyranos-config --ldflags the linker flags.
+Or use pkg-config if installed.

 You can then link Oyranos into your application with: